GoogleCloudPlatform/deploymentmanager-samples/community/cloud-foundation/example-solutions/wrapper-template/README.md

 ### Schema file of the wrapper

-In case there is a wrapper class for a specific template ( in this case for the CFT Folders template), the Schema file can be used for the following:
+If the wrapper class is for a specific template ( in this case for the CFT Folders template), a Schema file can be used for the following:

- - Importing the target template makes the YAML easier and states the template dependency
+ - Importing the target template makes the YAML easier and explicitly states the template dependency
- - Copying the required and optional property deffinition from the target template enforces the property validation in an earlier stage. ( Unfortunately referencing to an other Schema file is not possible today.)
+ - Copying the required and optional property definition from the target template enforces the property validation in an earlier stage. ( Unfortunately referencing to another Schema file is not possible today.)
  - Comments in the Schema file explains the usage and the purpose of it.

  ## Generic wrapper

- Using a generic wrapper fits into the concept of hierarchical configuration management when the configuration properties of the deployment is coming from multiple external files, not only the starting YAML.
-(See ../../hierarchical_configuration) The generic wrapper is able to inject the context aware properties and pass them to the target template which is defined in the starting YAML.
+ Using a generic wrapper fits into the concept of hierarchical configuration management when the configuration properties of the deployment are coming from multiple external files, not only the starting YAML.
+(See ../../hierarchical_configuration)
+ The generic wrapper is able to inject the context aware properties and pass them to the target template which is defined in the starting YAML.